ptsauth/LSTM-ECG-Psychiatric-Disorders/README.md

     Mean classification accuracy: 97.12% ± 0.006
     Disorders classified: Bipolar disorder, depression, schizophrenia.

-Dataset
+## Dataset

 This study utilized the following datasets:

 1. **Psychiatry-ECG Dataset**: Available on [Kaggle](https://www.kaggle.com/datasets/buraktaci/Psychiatry-ECG/data).
 2. **MIMIC-IV-ECG-Ext-ICD Dataset**: Available on [PhysioNet](https://doi.org/10.13026/ypt5-9d58).

+## Code Availability

+The code for this project will be made publicly available upon the publication of the article.
+The permanent DOI will be provided here after the repository is synchronized with Zenodo.

 If you are interested in accessing the data, please refer to the original sources.
-Code Availability

-The code used for this study is currently not available.
-It will be shared upon the publication of the corresponding article.
-Once available, the code will be accessible through this repository and will include links to the necessary resources for reproducing the results.
-Results
+## Results

 The proposed LSTM-based ensemble framework achieved the following performance: